indranildchandra/cursor-usage-vscode-extension/README.md

 ## How It Works

-The extension authenticates with Cursor's API using your browser session cookie, fetches both your individual user data and team usage data, then intelligently combines them to provide comprehensive usage insights.
-It gets reset dates and request limits from your individual user API, while using team data for actual usage counts.
-When you've used all your included requests, it switches to showing your current spending against your hard limit.
+The extension authenticates with Cursor's API using your browser session cookie and uses a two-tier approach to provide usage insights:

+**For Team Users:** Fetches both individual user data (for reset dates and limits) and team usage data (for actual usage counts and spending), then combines them for comprehensive insights.

+**For Individual Users:** Uses your personal usage data directly from Cursor's individual user API, showing request counts and reset dates.

+The extension gracefully falls back to individual data if team information is unavailable, ensuring it works for all users regardless of their Cursor setup.

 **Visual Status Indicators:**